cernopendata/cms-opendata-guide/docs/analysis/selection/objects/electrons.md

-# Objects
+# Electrons

-!!!
-Warning
-    This page is under construction

 ## Introduction

-Electrons are measured in the CMS experiment combining the information from the [inner tracker](https://cms.cern/index.php/detector/identifying-tracks) and the [electromagnetic calorimeter](https://cms.cern/detector/measuring-energy/energy-electrons-and-photons-ecal) as summarized on a CMS news page on [Finding electrons and photons](https://cms.cern/news/finding-electrons-and-photons-cms-detector).
+Electrons are measured in the CMS experiment combining the information from the [inner tracker](https://cms.cern/index.php/detector/identifying-tracks) and the [electromagnetic calorimeter](https://cms.cern/detector/measuring-energy/energy-electrons-and-photons-ecal) as summarized on an introductory page on [Finding electrons and photons](https://cms.cern/news/finding-electrons-and-photons-cms-detector).
 The signals from these systems are processed with CMSSW through [subsequent steps](../../../cmssw/cmsswdatamodel.md) to form electron candidates which are then available in the electron collection of the data files.

 ## Electron 4-vector and track information

-An example of an EDAnalyzer accessing electron information in the [ElectronAnalyzer](https://github.com/cms-opendata-analyses/PhysObjectExtractorTool/blob/2012/PhysObjectExtractor/src/ElectronAnalyzer.cc) of the Physics Object Extractor Tool (POET).
+An example of an EDAnalyzer accessing electron information is available in the [ElectronAnalyzer](https://github.com/cms-opendata-analyses/PhysObjectExtractorTool/blob/2012/PhysObjectExtractor/src/ElectronAnalyzer.cc) of the Physics Object Extractor Tool (POET).
 The following header files needed for accessing electron information are included:

 ``` cpp
 //classes to extract electron information